meilisearch/integration-guides/guides/cypress.md

         with:
           # Your starting script
           start: yarn start
-      # Creates GitHub artifacts in case of failure
+      # Creates and uploads GitHub artifacts in case of failure
       - uses: actions/upload-artifact@v1
         if: failure()
         with: